FRT Global Group Litigation Assists Institutional Clients With Complex International Claims Recovery Services

 “The Morrison decision has dramatically changed the global landscape for claims recovery,” said Robert I. Adler, president of FRT.
 “Specialized guidance on international filings within each country along with expertise in each country’s distinctly different legal requirements and processes is critical to successful claims settlement.”

-FRT Global is a suite of services designed to assist institutional investors in navigating non-class action style group securities litigation.
+FRT Global Group Litigation is a suite of services designed to assist institutional investors in navigating non-class action style group securities litigation.
 FRT has a team of claims recovery professionals with the insight, relationships and expertise to assist in successful international claims recovery for institutional clients, including:

 Analyzing trading history for relevant transactions